reactjs/react.dev/content/docs/reference-events.md

 #### onBlur

 `onBlur` prop is initiated when focus has left on the element.
-For example, when the user clicks into and then clicks outside of on a text input element, the function defined with the `onFocus` prop is called.
+For example, when the user clicks into and then clicks outside of on a text input element, the function defined with the `onBlur` prop is called.

 Properties: